 GP encounters were palliative care-related

-employed medical specialists are specialist palliative medicine physicians and 1 in every 90 employed nurses are palliative care nurses.
+employed medical specialists were palliative medicine physicians and 1 in every 90 employed nurses were palliative care nurses.

 of patients who died as an admitted patient received palliative care

 of residential aged care residents were assessed as requiring palliative care